buildspace/buildspace-projects/Flow_NFTs/en/Section_2/Lesson_3_Mint_NFT_From_App.md

 This is where you realise how convenient the Flow architecture is.
 Remember your transactions & scripts?
 You can use them on the front-end too!
 I've included common transactions and scripts inside the Cadence folder.
 For now we'll just need two of them, one of which you've used before 🤯

 🚨**UPDATE NOTICE**🚨
 You'll need to go into the script files and update the account address + contract name in all places!
-I've left the name as "BottomShot" in case you were being lazy and didn't actually change your contracts name.
+I've left the name as "BottomShot" in case you were lazy and didn't actually change your contracts name.
 If you don't change the address or the name, your mint function will probably just error lol

 Head back to your `App.js` and let's get started building a `mint` function.